How to Open a Savings Account for a Baby

 Setting Up the Account

 Children under the age of 18 are not legally allowed to sign documents.
-As a result, you must open the account in both of your names.
-When the child turns of age (18, or 13 if you convert it to a checking account), you can go to the bank and remove your name permanently.
-While your child is still a minor, however, you will be the one who will have control of the account.
-You will have the ability to make withdrawals or deposits and close it if necessary.
+As a result, you'll need to open the account with your name on it as well.
+When the child turns the appropriate age (18, or 13 if you convert it to a checking account), you can go to the bank and remove your name.

-Most banks will not have a problem with including the child's name if a parent will also be listed on the account.
-However, the institution will want some confirmation of legal responsibility for the child.
-You should plan on showing your baby's birth certificate, and you will also need to show your own driver’s license or some other official proof of identity.
-In addition, you will need both of your Social Security numbers to open the account.
+Most banks have no problem including a child's name on an account if a parent will also be listed on the account.
+But the institution will want some confirmation of legal responsibility for the child.
+You should plan on showing your baby's birth certificate, and you will need both of your Social Security numbers to open the account.

-Savings accounts often carry fees, but ways to get around them exist.
+Savings accounts often carry fees, but ways to get around them do exist.
 Start by talking to the bank you currently use.
-They may let you link this new account to your other accounts, allowing you to avoid fees or minimum-balance requirements.
+They may let you link this new account to your other accounts, allowing you to avoid fees or minimum balance requirements.